adugasamuel/Electronic-Sales-Analysis/README.md

 # Final note

 * The **PBIX file** and an **Executive PowerPoint** (summary slides) are attached in this repository for management presentation.
 Please replace placeholder links and emails with your production values before publishing.
 * Values shown in screenshots are illustrative and should be cross-checked against the source data.
-If you want a synthetic dataset to accompany the PBIX for reviewers.

 ---

 # Contact